prerana2005/Code_Review_Analytics/README.md

 This file is a filtered subset of the above file and contains only functions with cyclomatic complexity (`CCN`) greater than 10.
 It has the same columns as `output_with_end_line.csv`.

 ---
+The end_line calculation is performed by the Jupyter notebook calculate_end_line.ipynb